MraDmr0/qqEvolC/README.md

 The input parameters can be specified in a JSON file.
 You need to specify a set of mandatory data needed to charaterize the basic system that you want to simulate, while the need for optional parameters depend on the choiche of the envelope function.

 ### Mandatory parameters
+* prefix                = string used to save output
 * D                     = number of energy levels
 * ti                    = initial time ($\mu s$)
 * tf                    = final time ($\mu s$)